Dionisiy/CA/boundares-and-spacequiz.md

 **Answer**: `border`.
 The CSS border property marks the boundary of an HTML element.

-Which CSS property controls the space between an HTML element and the next nearest element\(s\)?
+- Which CSS property controls the space between an HTML element and the next nearest element\(s\)?

-Answer: margin.
+**Answer**: margin.
 The CSS margin property manages the space outside of an HTML element's border.

-display: flex
+- display: flex

-Answer: Helps arrange HTML elements horizontally or vertically.
+**Answer**: Helps arrange HTML elements horizontally or vertically.
 The CSS display flex value is a valuable tool for creating vertical or horizontal layouts.

 Elements with a display property of inline are